-The non-gynaecological cytology service of Manchester University NHS Foundation Trust (MFT) is located on the 1st Floor of the Clinical Sciences Building 2 at MFT Central site.
+The Diagnostic Cytopathology service at Manchester University NHS Foundation Trust (MFT) is located on the 1st Floor of the Clinical Sciences Building 2 at the Oxford Road campus (ORC).

-The department serves many specialised services at MFT including gynaecological, respiratory, head and neck, urological and hepatopancreaticobiliary diagnostic services.
-This unique department is at the forefront of personalised medicine due to our close working relationship with the Manchester Centre for Genomic Medicine based at MFT and preparation of a wide range of non-gynaecological cytology samples for molecular testing.
+The department serves many specialised services at MFT including gynaecological, respiratory, head and neck, urological and hepatopancreaticobiliary (HPB) diagnostic services.
+This unique department is at the forefront of personalised medicine due to our close working relationship with the Manchester Centre for Genomic Medicine based at MFT (ORC) and preparation of a wide range of diagnostic cytopathology samples for molecular testing.

-The NG cytology department is fully CPA accredited and is an IBMS approved training centre.
-We are closely associated with The North of England Pathology and Screening Educational Centre (NEPSEC) and provide training to medics and scientific staff and are fully committed to maintaining this accreditation by an established quality management system and standards determined by the Royal College of Pathologists together, with scheduled clinical and quality audits and national guidelines.
-We are working towards full ISO 15189:2012 accreditation.
+The diagnostic cytopathology department is fully ISO 15189:2012 accredited and is an IBMS approved training centre.
+We are closely associated with The North of England Pathology and Screening Educational Centre (NEPSEC) and provide training to medics and scientific staff.
+The department is fully committed to maintaining this accreditation by an established quality management system and standards determined by the Royal College of Pathologists together, with scheduled clinical and quality audits and national guidelines.